Rounded Back Extension

 Frequently Asked Questions

-• What muscles does the Rounded Back Extension work?
+• What muscles does Rounded Back Extension work?

-• What should I focus on to maintain proper form during the Rounded Back Extension?
+• Can I hold weight on Rounded Back Extension?

 Related Exercises